PgCert Transport Planning

 About the course

-The MSc Transport Planning 180 credits (including Post Graduate Diploma 120 credits and Post Graduate Certificate 60 credits) will provide you with both the theoretical grounding and practical skills that you’ll need to satisfy the requirements of employers both now and in the future.
+The PGCert Transport Planning will provide you with both the theoretical grounding and practical skills that you’ll need to satisfy the requirements of employers both now and in the future.

 Driven by the demand for the delivery of zero carbon interventions, poor air quality and wider social exclusion problems, there is an increasing demand for highly skilled and multi-disciplined professionals within transport planning.

 The climate change imperative has shaken central and local government.
 It has caused authorities to declare climate emergencies and seek practical solutions to these new and important challenges.